sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 To download data from the Data Repository you have to be logged in as a registered user.
 Unregistered users can only download data sets that are publically accessible.

-To download data you should first go to data landing page.
+To download data you should first go to the deposit landing page.
-You can download single files by going to the data landing page, select the file you want to download.
-Then click on **download** link.
+You can download single files by selecting the file you want to download and then clicking on the **download** link.
 If the data is **offline**, it means that the data is currently on tape.
 You should first request the data to be staged from the tape by clicking the **request** link.

 To download several files at the same time, your can add the files to your basket and then download them all at once.